-The Food and Drug (Amendment) Act 523 1996 Section 7 of PNDCL 305B stipulates that "food should be stored and conveyed in such a manner as to preserve its composition, quality and purity and to minimize the dissipation of its nutritive properties from climatic and other deteriorating conditions".
-The FDA has no specific regulations on packaging, waste disposal laws or product recycling regulations that impact on imported food products.
+The Food and Drug (Amendment) Act 523 1996 Section 7 of PNDCL 305B stipulates that "food should be stored and conveyed in such a manner as to preserve its composition, quality and purity and to minimize the dissipation of its nutritive properties from climatic and other deteriorating conditions."
+The FDA has no specific regulations on packaging, waste disposal laws or product recycling regulations that impact imported food products.
 The FDA does not impose any specific restrictions on packaging materials.

-Importers and consumers prefer processed and high value products to be packaged in small to medium size packs that are affordable.
-In addition bulk shipment of products that can be repackaged locally is also preferred.
+Importers and consumers prefer processed and high value products to be packaged in small to medium size packs that are affordable and for one-time use.
+Additionally, bulk shipment of products that can be repackaged locally is also preferred.